IBMDevEnagageQuickLabs/katacoda-guides/getting-started-guide/step1.md

 When the server begins starting up, various messages display in your active shell.
 Wait for the following message, which indicates that the server startup is complete:

-`The server GettingStartedServer is ready to run a smarter planet.`
+`The defaultServer server is ready to run a smarter planet.
+The defaultServer server started in x.xxx seconds..”

 To access the `system` microservice, access the service endpoint to cause some application measurements to be recorded: <a href="https://[[HOST_SUBDOMAIN]]-9080-[[KATACODA_HOST]].environments.katacoda.com/system/properties"> http://localhost:9080/system/properties</a>.